100+ Offline Activities to Reduce Screen Time

 Ages 14+

 Aside from impressing college admissions officers and future employers, volunteering offers students a lot of benefits including helping others, developing time management skills, networking opportunities, and building soft skills.
 Scholarships.com recommends that high school students who already know what their intended field of study will be once they’re in college should try finding volunteer opportunities in those areas.
-For example, if you like the idea of becoming a lawyer, find a legal aid clinic to work for.
+For example, if you like the idea of becoming a lawyer, find a legal aid clinic to volunteer or work for.

 Sewing